janhoo/critter/README.md

 If you want to interrogate all your available data or subset thereof with questions like: <br>
 *What is the average benthic biomass where species A lives? <br>
 What is the variance in species richness in communities with and without the presence of genus X <br>
-What is the difference in median abundance of family Y between grab and trawl sampling methods in summer in Area Z? <br>
+What's the difference in median abundance of family Y between grab and trawl sampling methods in summer in Area Z? <br>
 How many samples are taken on a winter expedition with vessel B per day?*

 And you want to do it with only one or few lines of code, <br>